DrexVissers/postcomposer/.documentation/scratchpad.md

 ## Update History

+- **Update:** 2025-03-14 - Enhanced Composer Library UI with consistent styling, tooltips, and improved filter components
 - **Update:** 2025-03-13 - Enhanced MediaLibrary with granular loading states, error boundary, and accessibility improvements
 - **Update:** 2025-03-12 - Fixed Next.js image configuration to use remotePatterns
 - **Update:** 2025-03-12 - Added testing framework with Jest and React Testing Library
 - **Update:** 2025-03-12 - Updated template categorization to properly separate short-form (Bluesky, Threads) and long-form templates
 - **Update:** 2025-02-28 - Updated to reflect current project state after renaming to PostComposer

 **Action Required:**
 Whenever I add the line "CHECK UPDATES" to this file, please review the current content.

 - If there are new tasks or updates that need to be recorded, add them along with a timestamp and reply "Update added: [brief description]."
 - If no updates are necessary, respond with "No new updates needed."